./task

 2. Object + Action

-The task file function use the first style.
-The name of function starts with the action followed by the object.
-The object definition can be singular and/or plural.
+The task file functions use the first style.
+The name of the function starts with an action followed by an object.
+The object name can be singular or plural.

 Examples for actions: activate, install, dev, develop, init, build, start, update, remove, delete, enable, disable, template, convert, create, edit, change, get, set, patch, fetch, generate, push, pull, import, export, list, publish, release, test, setup, prepare, restart, stop, store, restore, translate, upgrade, zip, visualize, sync, switch, run, reset, load, dump, checkout, commit, drop, deploy, handle, trigger, render, lint, uninstall, split, parse, fix, refactor, transform, cat, ls, rm, serve, help, show, filter, login, logout, encrypt, decrypt, upload, download, analyse, transpile, compile, minify, copy